FedCau: A Proactive Stop Policy for Communication and Computation Efficient Federated Learning: Numerical Results

-We consider solving a regression problem over a wireless network using a real-world dataset.
-To this end, we extract a binary dataset from MNIST (hand-written digits) by keeping only samples of digits 0 and 1 and then setting their labels to -1 and +1, respectively.
-We the randomly split the resulting dataset of 12600 samples among $M$ worker nodes, each having $\{(\bx_{ij}, y_{ij})\}$, where $\bx_{ij} \in \R ^{784}$ is a vectorized image at node $j \in [M]$ with corresponding digit label $y_{ij} \in \{-1, +1\}$.
-Without loss of generality, we consider a convex loss function
+First, we consider solving a convex regression problem over a wireless network using a real-world dataset.
+To this end, we extract a binary dataset from MNIST (hand-written digits) by keeping samples of digits 0 and 1 and then setting their labels to -1 and +1, respectively.
+We then randomly split the resulting dataset of 12600 samples among $M$ workers, each having $\{(\bx_{ij}, y_{ij})\}$, where $\bx_{ij} \in \R ^{784}$ is a data sample $i$, and a vectorized image at node $j \in [M]$ with corresponding digit label $y_{ij} \in \{-1, +1\}$.
+We use the loss function \cite{koh2007interior}